-According to recent with Worldwide Business Research (WBR), 98 percent of customers indicated they want to see maximized product uptime prioritized in their manufacturers’ service agreements, when, in actuality, only 33 percent of manufacturers offer this today.
+According to recent Worldwide Business Research (WBR), 98 percent of customers indicated they want to see maximized product uptime prioritized in their manufacturers’ service agreements, when, in actuality, only 33 percent of manufacturers offer this today. with

 There has never been a more important time for manufacturers to drastically change the way the after-sales service side of their business functions.
 Over the next twelve months, time management will be crucial – from the way it’s allocated, prioritized and spent – and the progress manufacturers make along the journey to servitization could be make or break for their future success.

 Manufacturers Must Rethink the Way They Allocate Resources